-Mixers can only accept one input per channel and the DLZ Creator is no different.
+Mixers can only accept one input per channel and the DLZ Creator XS is no different.

-As indicated earlier, the last input channel (9/10) may accept a Bluetooth connection.
+As indicated earlier, the input channel (5/6) may accept a Bluetooth connection.

-Or, if not using Bluetooth, this channel strip could be used for SD/USB instead of Bluetooth (via Channel > Setup > Channel Source).
+Or, if not using Bluetooth, this channel strip could be used as a line input instead of Bluetooth (via Channel > Setup > Channel Source).
 Regardless, a channel source must be chosen!

 Pairing and Connecting - Tap the Bluetooth's 'Enabled' switch so it is to the right (on, enabled).
-This switch will engage the channel's pairing mode, allowing the DLZ Creator to be seen by other Bluetooth devices such as a phone or tablet.
+This switch will engage the channel's pairing mode, allowing the DLZ Creator XS to be seen by other Bluetooth devices such as a phone or tablet.
 The switch will illuminate solid green when engaged.
-This is to indicate that the DLZ Creator and device are in pairing mode.
+This is to indicate that the DLZ Creator XS and device are in pairing mode.

-While the DLZ Creator is in pairing mode, simultaneously scan for Bluetooth devices on the phone or tablet.
-You should see DLZ Creator appear in the "available devices" list.
+While the DLZ Creator XS is in pairing mode, simultaneously scan for Bluetooth devices on the phone or tablet.
+You should see DLZ Creator XS appear in the "available devices" list.
 Select it.
 From there, the device should indicate that it is successfully connected.